-In 1989, clean-cut FBI man John Buckner is detailed to escort heavily-bearded Huey Walker back to jail for offences dating back to his days as a celebrated hippy radical.
-After Walker dupes Buckner on the train and himself falls into the hands of a couple of well-meaning refugees from the 60's, the two men with apparently nothing in common find themselves on the run together.
+In 1989, clean-cut FBI man John Buckner is detailed to escort heavily-bearded Huey Walker back to jail for offenses dating back to his days as a celebrated hippie radical.
+After Walker dupes Buckner on the train he falls into the hands of a couple of well-meaning refugees from the 60's, the two men with apparently nothing in common find themselves on the run together.
 But appearances can be deceptive.
-Written by

 Jeremy Perkins <email@example.com>

 A fed from the 80s is taking a fugitive from the 60s on a little trip - and vice versa.

 Scheduled for a fall 1989 release, but was bumped to February 1990 to accommodate Paramount's heavy fall slate that year.
 Because of this, the music video for "Free," Big Audio Dynamite

 's theme song for the film, aired over a month before the film's theatrical release.
 See more

 When Buckner and Walker board the train (in Oregon), Stark asks Sheriff Hightower where the next stop is.
 Hightower replies, "It's across the border into Canada."
 Washington State lies between Oregon and Canada; it's very unlikely that the train would bypass Washington state.
 See more

 Mandatory AIDS testing for all government employees.
 I guess that means you, Buckner.
 I wouldn't worry though, you look like a practitioner of safe sex.
 As a matter of fact, you look like a practitioner of no sex.

 It's the End of the World as We Know It (And I Feel Fine)